 People with autism often have desirable qualities for employers, including high intelligence, careful attention to detail, intense commitment to high-quality work and out-of-the-box thinking.
 During World Autism Month – and all year round – we’re raising awareness of the great benefits that neurodiverse and autistic individuals could bring to the tech industry.

 What Is Autism?

-Autism, or autism spectrum disorder (ASD), refers to a broad range of conditions characterized by challenges with social skills, repetitive behaviours, speech and nonverbal communication.
+Autism, or autism spectrum disorder (ASD), refers to a broad range of conditions characterised by challenges with social skills, repetitive behaviours, speech and nonverbal communication.
 Autism has many subtypes, most influenced by a combination of genetic and environmental factors.

 Autism is a spectrum.
 This means that each person with this disorder has a distinct set of strengths and challenges.
-Like everyone, individuals on the autism spectrum have things they're good at as well as things they struggle with.
+Like everyone, individuals on the autism spectrum have things they're good at, as well as things they struggle with.
 How people with autism learn, think and problem-solve can range from severely challenged to highly skilled.
-In fact, some autistic people have an average or above-average level of intelligence, meaning that they’re more than capable of making friends, having relationships or even getting a job – they just might need an extra help with these things.
+In fact, some autistic people have an average or above-average level of intelligence, meaning that they’re more than capable of making friends, having relationships, or even getting a job – they just might need extra help with these things.

 Addressing the concept that humans are not neurologically “one size fits all”, neurodiversity is a movement that wants to change the way we think about autism.
-The movement focuses on celebrating neurological diversity and championing the different world-views and skills that autistic and other neurodiverse people have.
+The movement focuses on celebrating neurological diversity and championing the different worldviews and skills that autistic and other neurodiverse people have.
 By embracing neurodiversity, businesses can create more equal and representative workplaces, in turn closing the disability employment gap.